apache/nuttx/configs/samv71-xult/README.txt

     NOTES:

-    1. The RAMLOG is enabled so all debug output will go to the RAMLOG and can be view using the NSH dmesg command.
-No debug output is enabled in the default configuration, however.

-    2. Network confiration:  IP address 10.0.0.2.
+    1. Network configuration:  IP address 10.0.0.2.
 The is easily changed via 'make menuconfig'.
 The VNC server address is 10.0.0.2:5900.

-    3. The default (local) framebuffer configuration is 320x240 with 16-bit RGB color.
+    2. The default (local) framebuffer configuration is 320x240 with 16-bit RGB color.